Azure/fleet/README.md

 ---

+Before starting create a text file and have a list of variables and their associated values for anything with double quotes put it in this text file to keep track, since we need to make changes to most of the commands before using them.

+List of variables that's supposed to be in your text file as you go through the commands,

+- "RegistryName"
+- "RegistryLoginServer"
+- "ResourceGroupName"
+- "PRINCIPAL_ID"
+- "CLIENT_ID"
+- "HUB_URL"
+- "MemberClusterCRName"

 ### Prerequisites

 - Valid Azure subscription to create AKS clusters [setup subscription](https://docs.microsoft.com/en-us/cli/azure/manage-azure-subscriptions-azure-cli)
-- Resource Group under subscription [setup resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal)
+- Resource Group under subscription [setup resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) ("ResourceGroupName" name of the resource group created)
-- ACR inside the resource group to build & push docker images [setup ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli)
+- ACR inside the resource group to build & push docker images [setup ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli) ("RegistryLoginServer" login server field when you navigate to your registry on Azure portal, "RegistryName" name of Registry created)

 ### 1. Create hub cluster with AAD, RBAC enabled